GoogleCloudPlatform/gcping/README.md

 [![Build Status](https://travis-ci.com/GoogleCloudPlatform/gcping.svg?branch=master)](https://travis-ci.com/GoogleCloudPlatform/gcping)

-gcping is a command line tools that reports median latency to Google Cloud regions.
-It is inspired by [gcping.com](http://gcping.com).
+gcpping is both a command line tool and a webapp that reports median latency to Google Cloud regions.
+The webapp is hosted at [gcping.com](http://gcping.com).

+Note: This is not an official Google product.

+This began as a side project by @imjasonh who built the first versions of the webapp.
+Later @rakyll build the CLI version.

 ```
 gcping [options...]